 School Context – who are we?

 J.N.
-Burnett Secondary School is a comprehensive grade 8-12 secondary school located on the west side of Richmond.
+Burnett Secondary School is a comprehensive and inclusive grade 8-12 secondary school located on the west side of Richmond.
 Our school is rich in tradition and a well established part of the community.
 We value diversity, equity, and inclusion, and are committed to making our school the best possible place for each and every student to learn and succeed.
 We are a semestered school offering two semesters with four courses per semester annually.
 We offer a partial linear timetable to our incoming Grade 8's to enhance their connectedness to Burnett.
 We offer a varied and rich selection of semestered courses for our Grade 9-12's including some AP courses.

 There are many extra-curricular activities in which students may get involved.
 During lunch, many students enjoy participating in various activities in our gym or special events sponsored by the Student Council.
 Students may also choose to participate in the many teams provided by our successful athletic program or join any one of 27 clubs available.
 In addition, there are tennis courts adjacent to the school, several outdoor basketball courts, a lacrosse box, and a very well-equipped fitness centre.
 We also provide other off campus programs such as student exchanges with Japanese schools, skiing, snowboarding and outdoor education.